socratools/socranop/README.md

-Therefore, at this time, the `socranop-installtool` utility must be called in addition to the normal Python tools for installing (`socranop-installtool post-pip-install`) and uninstalling (`socranop-installtool pre-pip-uninstall`) the files which hook `socranop` up with Linux system components like the D-Bus session bus and the XDG Desktop files and specification for integration into the desktop environment's list of applications.
+Therefore, at this time, the `socranop-installtool` utility must be called in addition to the normal Python tools for installing (`socranop-installtool post-pip-install`) and uninstalling (`socranop-installtool pre-pip-uninstall`).
+This hooks `socranop` into the Linux system components like the D-Bus session bus and the desktop environment's list of applications.

 If you are installing `socranop` from a distribution package, that distribution package should do all that for you.